 Despite these praises, there is evidence that he may have been living a double life.

-To oppose Wagner’s claims and allay public concern, the asbestos industry quickly concocted a strategy to raise doubts about the toxic nature of its profitable mineral.
+To oppose Wagner’s claims and calm public concern, the asbestos industry quickly concocted a strategy to raise doubts about the toxic nature of its profitable mineral.

 The three commercial varieties of asbestos are chrysotile (white), amosite (brown) and crocidolite (blue).
 Throughout the 19th century, 90 percent of all asbestos used was the white chrysotile.